Get all the latest information on Exum™, including news and publications.

 Parallel to the sample surface, the second laser ionizes the neutral particles.

 By using LA, the Massbox does not require complicated dissolution or digestion procedures to prepare solid samples for analysis.
 Compared to ions formed by the plasma, there is much less elemental fractionation in the neutral particle cloud.
-Using LI on the neutrals eliminates the need for matrix-matched standards because these particles are more representative of the actual sample.
+Using LI on the neutrals reduces the need for matrix-matched standards because these particles are more representative of the actual sample.

 In many traditional MS instruments, the ablation occurs in a chamber at atmospheric pressure.
 Because mass analysis requires a vacuum, the ions must traverse through a series of cones and interfaces to get from atmospheric pressure to the vacuum.
 Losses occur at each stage of this process.
 In fact, approximately 1% of the initial ablated material ultimately reaches the detector.
 Contrary to traditional instruments, the LALI source is already at vacuum, resulting in nearly 100% ion transport efficiency.